echoedinvoker/vue/5-behind-the-scenes/65-udpate-dom/memo.md

 ## **Compare between Virtual DOM**

+> Vue actually generates something called the Virtual DOM to compare the differences and determine which parts of the browser should be re-rendered.

 ![Alt create new virtual dom when properties change](pic/03.jpg)

 - Every time the value of a Vue app property changes, a virtual DOM is generated based on current DOM contents.